syncfusion-content/flutter-docs/Flutter/calendar/accessibility.md

 ## Large fonts

-Provides the support to change the font size based on device setting.
-Additionally, provided API to get the font size from customer for all the elements in calendar.
+Allows you to adjust the font size depending on your device's settings.
+It allows you to change the font size of all elements in the date range picker.
 * [appointmentTextStyle](https://help.syncfusion.com/flutter/calendar/appointments#appearance-customization)
 * [timeTextStyle](https://help.syncfusion.com/flutter/calendar/timeslot-views#time-text-appearance)
 * [dateTextStyle](https://help.syncfusion.com/flutter/calendar/schedule-view#day-header-customization)